New Brooklands Ltd is committed to protecting your privacy.

 - any professional governing body of which we are a member with responsibility for raising professional standards amongst letting agents, where information relating to you is requested by them in order to protect your interests

-- The Property Ombudsman scheme where they are providing an alternative dispute resolution service in connection with the letting services which we are providing.
+- The Property Redress scheme where they are providing an alternative dispute resolution service in connection with the letting services which we are providing.

 - if we are providing you with mortgage, protection or insurance advice, to progress your enquiry or application we may share your personal information with third party product providers